jianminchen/Leetcode_Julia/Practice history/2020 July to August Facebook onsite/BehaviorInterview.md

 7. Limit myself to Christian connections, tennis court connections, relatives and old friends circle. <br>
 8. Do not talk back and defend my own rights.
 People cheat on me, auto mechanics, autoshop I chose, and people I chose to work business with. <br>
 9. 2015 - work on Shopify project, but I did not learn about Shopify business, stock went up 10 times more from 2015 to 2019, and four times more from 2019 to 2020. <br>

+10 lessons<br>
+1. I should work on system design study early in 2010.<br>
+2. Technology is not so hard for me to learn.
+I do think that it is important for me to read more technologies and computer science in theory;<br>
+3. Work on my crafting skills early starting from June 2010. <br>

+Things I did good at my last 10 years<br>
+1. It is hard for me to survive as a software programmer.
+I chose to stay at the same company, so that I can develop so many skills through those years. <br>
+2. I did save enough money for me to survive, and also have chance to understand better about business, how I should value the time I have. <br>
+3. I did have time to help business grow, and then I also gained so many skills slowly. <br>
+4. I can quickly work on research, and then solve a problem using Excel sheet, prototype using other form of applications.<br>